No9/venshare/content/2020-04-24---what-is-a-core-dump/index.md

 A larger more detailed diagram is available [below](#elf-walkthrough)

 ## How are they generated?
-To understand this flow from an application developers point of view you need to recall that a when a process starts the operating system creates a wrapper around the application code to provide consistent management whatever the actual program is doing.
+To understand this flow from an application developers point of view you need to recall that a when a process starts the operating system creates a wrapper around the application code to provide consistent management on top of the program.
 You don't have to explicitly handle the core dump in application code.

 ![core dump process](images/core-dump-process.png)